mrOranger/Docker-Kubernetes/7. Kubernetes Volumes/README.md

         value: '80'
 ```

-Using the `env` directive, we are indicating to all the Containers defiened inside the following Deployment, that some environment variables will be used.
+Using the `env` directive, we are indicating to all the Containers defined inside the following Deployment, that some environment variables will be used.
 Each environment variable must have a name and a corresponding value.
 Moreover, in the YAML file, strings must be used to indicate values of the variables.

 ### Config Map